3 Historic Theaters in Florida for the Performing Arts

 Other nearby cultural points of interest include the Ritz Theatre, the Alhambra Dinner Theatre and the Times-Union Center for the Performing Arts, which houses the Jacksonville Symphony Orchestra.

-Act 3: Two for One – The Asolo Repertory Theatre and More in Sarasota
+The Asolo Repertory Theatre and More in Sarasota

 Head to the southwest part of the state, and you’ll find the Asolo Repertory Theatre in Sarasota, which is unique in that its productions take place in three theaters, two of which are historic theaters in Florida and one of which is imported from Europe.
 The Florida State University Ringling Center for the Cultural Arts is home to the primary venues, the Mertz Theatre and Jane B. Cook Theatre, where the Asolo Repertory Theatre acting company performs regularly.
 The Historic Asolo Theater, where the Asolo Repertory Theatre also occasionally performs, is housed on the Ringling Museum property.